 This figure marks a step backwards from 2022, when they were 5.6 times as high.

-A major new report, Comply or Close, published this week by Bankwatch, largest network of grassroots, environmental and human rights groups in Central and Eastern Europe, suggests that the blame for the increase can be placed squarely at the foot of the region’s governments.
+A major new report, Comply or Close, published this week by Bankwatch, the largest network of grassroots, environmental and human rights groups in Central and Eastern Europe, suggests that the blame for the increase can be placed squarely at the foot of the region’s governments.

 “Governments and utilities are intent on squeezing every last kilowatt out of their ageing coal power plants, regardless of the health costs,” says Davor Pehchevski, Balkan energy coordinator at Bankwatch.